MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/7.1/all-tutorials.md

 * <a href="../moving-production/distributing-mobile-applications-with-application-center/">Distributing mobile applications with Application Center</a>

 ### <a href="../ibm-containers">IBM Containers</a>
-Deploy MobileFirst platform to the cloud using IBM Containers in Bluemix.
+Deploy MobileFirst platform to the cloud using IBM Containers on Bluemix.

 * <a href="../ibm-containers/overview">Overview</a>
 * <a href="../ibm-containers/evaluate">Evaluate</a>